sandipsubedi/notes_ruby_on_rails/docs/ruby/instance_vs_class/instance_variable.md

 - Syntax: (@apple)
 - To store shared data that all the methods(in the same class) can use.
 - An instance variable is not visible outside the object it is in;
-- but when you create an attr_accessor, it creates an instance variable and also makes it visible (and editable) outside the object
+- but when you create an **attr_accessor**, it creates an instance variable and also makes it visible (and editable) outside the object

 https://stackoverflow.com/questions/12924080/difference-between-instance-variable-and-attr-accessor